ccieblogger/netraven/DEVELOPER.md

 4. **Review Process**:
    - Submit a pull request for review
    - Address all review comments
-   - Ensure CI/CD pipelines pass
+   - Ensure all tests pass before submitting

 5. **Deployment Consideration**:
    - Consider how your changes affect the deployment model